MattiaLitrico/Semi-supervised-Domain-Adaptation-for-Holistic-Counting-under-Label-Gap/README.md

 # Semi-supervised-Domain-Adaptation-for-Holistic-Counting-under-Label-Gap

 ![plot](main_fig.png)
-*Source and Target datasets have two different label ranges, causing a label gap.
+*Pictorial representation of the Label Gap.
+Source and Target datasets have two different label ranges, causing a label gap.
 Although overlaps may occur (as shown), the label gap challenge most of the state-of-the-art solutions for regression problems.
 Our proposed solution is to perform label normalisation, i.e. scaling source (and target) labels into [0,1].*

 ## Abstract